 2. Feeling (counting) it as 16th notes means it will be a 5-bar phrase.

-If you want to learn more about Form or any of the other 24 CORE Principles of Drumming and Rhythm I suggest you get Level 1.
+If you want to learn more about Form or any of the other 24 CORE Principles of Drumming and Rhythm I suggest you get the 3D Drumming System.

 Besides Sub 5 of course, because why else would you be reading this?
 In that case just get the Premium Membership and you'll be set for life.

 I suggest you try playing these along to MIDI as well.
 If you become a Skillz Free Member you’ll get access to the free MIDI samples.
 IF the YouTube video gets enough shares and likes, that is, so please share it as often as you can.

 The free MIDI samples will include Fireflies both in 3-2 Quintuplets and in 2-3 Quintuplets.
 But if you don’t like to wait….